OmniDeck - Unified Chart Overlay¶

 The Condition: During earnings, Federal Reserve decisions, geopolitical crises, or regulatory announcements, price becomes driven by news rather than technical patterns.

-What Happens: All Omnideck systems analyze price action, but they don't "know" about external catalysts.
-Price can gap through support/resistance levels shown by Pivot Points, ignore Ichimoku Cloud signals, or reverse violently despite all systems showing trend continuation.
+What Happens: All OmniDeck systems analyze price action, but they don't "know" about external catalysts.
+Price can gap through support/resistance levels shown by Supply/Demand Zones, ignore SuperTrend signals, or reverse violently despite all systems showing trend continuation.

 Very Low Timeframes (1-Minute, 5-Minute) with Multiple Systems¶